Uthman: Muhammad's last years

 In 632, the year Muhammad died, Uthman participated in the Farewell Pilgrimage.
 Uthman was also present at the event of Ghadir Khumm, where, according to Shia sources, he was among those who pledged allegiance to Ali.

 Caliph Abu Bakr's era (632–634)

 Uthman had a very close relationship with Abu Bakr, as it was due to him that Uthman had converted to Islam.
 When Abu Bakr was selected as the caliph, Uthman was the first person after Umar to offer his allegiance.
 During the Ridda wars (Wars of Apostasy), Uthman remained in Medina, acting as Abu Bakr's adviser.
-On his deathbed, Abu Bakr dictated his will to Uthman, saying that his successor was to be Umar.
+On his deathbed, Abu Bakr dictated his will to Uthman and Ibn Awf, saying that his successor was to be Umar.

 Election of Uthman

-Umar, on his deathbed formed a committee of six people to choose the next caliph from amongst themselves.
+Umar, on his deathbed, formed a committee of six people, all from the Muhajirun (early Meccan converts), to choose the next caliph from amongst themselves.
 This committee was: